scds/rdm-best-practices/topics/3-security-and-storage.md

 The best thing you can do for data storage is make sure that you have backups.

-A good data storage plan should balance making your data easily accessible, but also reliable and secure.
+A good data storage plan should balance making your data easily accessible while being reliable and secure.

 The good rule of thumb is:
 - **3** copies of your data (at least!)
-- **2** copies are on-hand (easily accessible) on different systems (internal hard drive, cloud storage, etc)
+- **2** copies are on-hand (easily accessible) on different systems (internal hard drive, cloud storage, etc.).
   - a "production" (working) copy
   - a "production backup" copy
-- **1** copy is in another location ("off-site") from the others with a trusted service provider
+- **1** copy is in another location ("off-site") from the others with a trusted service provider.

 {: .new-title}
 > Example